Going for gold, falling flat on your face

 Blog

-Yeah, kitt finished writing this at 18:51 on 11 July 2005
+kitt decided around 18:51 on 11 July 2005 to publish this:

 As I'm sitting here near the end of my work day, I can see one of the silver medals won by Team USA at the 2001 World Games in Akita, Japan.